Sadyr Japarov: Support of PMC Wagner group

 During the 2020 presidential elections, Sadyr Japarov, according to an investigation by Kloop (the OCCRP's Kyrgyz partner), was supported by Russian political strategists associated with Yevgeny Prigozhin, the founder of the private military company Wagner.
 Among them were Alexander Malkevich, Alexander Seravin, and Pyotr Bychkov, all three of whom are under US sanctions.

 In the photographs published by Kloop, the political strategists are pictured with Sadyr Japarov and the head of the Central Election Commission of Kyrgyzstan, Nurzhan Shaildabekova.
 Bychkov and Malkevich are the founders of the National Values Protection Foundation, which is associated with Prigozhin's projects in Africa, Syria, and other countries.
 Seravin, previously the vice-governor of the Pskov region, worked on Vladimir Putin's re-election and the reset of his presidential terms.
 According to a number of investigations, these individuals also participated in campaigns to interfere in the internal affairs of other countries, including elections in the United States, and in Kyrgyzstan, Malkevich openly called for the suppression of civil society in Kyrgyzstan.

-After the publication of the investigation, the Kyrgyz authorities blocked the Kloop website in the country, and the journalist Leyla Saralaeva, who published the material, was forced to leave Kyrgyzstan due to threats and pressure.
+After the publication of the investigation, the Kyrgyz authorities blocked the Kloop website in the country, and journalist Leyla Saralaeva, who published the material, was forced to leave Kyrgyzstan due to threats and pressure.
 In 2024, the emergence of a private military company, the Black Legion, was noted in Kyrgyzstan.